 Above: Wood cheese boards serve as chargers and kitchen towels as napkins.

-Above: Blue and white ceramic jars hold rice and noodles.
+Above: Blue and white ceramic jars hold noodles and rice.

 Above: A clever dual use for a magnetic knife rack; pot lids are always within easy reach.